UlrikeScherer/Fish-Tracking-Visualization/README.md

     After the first run, the data is stored locally in `config_data/feeding_zones` and the server is not needed anymore.
     -   TODO: In the future we want to store the feeding zones in the `path_csv_local` folder and not with the recordings.
 - Feeding Shape `rectangle`:
     -  Is not implemented yet.
 Could be done similar to the ellipse shape.
+Or a general polygon shape could be implemented.
 - Feeding Shape `patch`:
-    -  Requirements: Provide a csv-file (;-separated) with the coordinates of the feeding patches, and example can be found at [data/feeding_patches.csv](data/feeding_patches.csv).
+    -  Requirements: Provide a csv-file (;-separated) with the coordinates of the feeding patches.
+The file used is [data/feeding_patches.csv](data/feeding_patches.csv).
+If modified patch coordinates are needed change the path in the program `feeding_shape.py`.
 An example template can be found at [data/recordings_feeding_times_template.csv](data/recordings_feeding_times_template.csv)

 ##### Then run the `bash`-script: